 - Financial Planning: Strategies for Caregivers and Their Parents

 Having the foresight to make arrangements for your elderly parent's long-term care can save the rest of the family both emotional and financial distress.
 This expert advice should help with asset protection and financial planning for you an your elderly parents.
+Better yet, caregivers can use these strategies to ensure they are prepared for their future needs as well.

 - How can I pay for mom's health care while preserving her finances?